mtth-bfft/libiris/docs/05-previous-work.md

 - for its approach of file restrictions through a new `O_BENEATH` flag, and its warning of race conditions when allowing `..\` in path lookups;
 - for its precise documentation.

+## gVisor

+This project, written and Go and started by Google, uses virtualization and a virtual machine monitor bundled with a minimal kernel.
+It mostly targets containers, by offering a container runtime compatible with e.g. Docker, but may also be used to sandbox individual applications.

+Since this approach uses a hypervisor, it requires a hypervisor to be installed and administrator privileges, which is not compatible with our end-user requirements.

+## Cappsule

+This project, written in C and assembly and started by Quarkslab, inserts a minimal hypervisor (~15'000 lines of C) under the running OS, and creates lightweight VMs for each application.
+VMs have a single vCPU, a copy-on-write view of system RAM, and no access to the hardware.
+Processes in VMs communicate with the original OS via shared memory to emulate network features, filesystem features, and GUI features (through the same code as Qubes OS).

+Since this approach uses a custom Linux hypervisor, it requires administrator privileges to load kernel modules, and does not work for e.g. Windows, which is not compatible with our end-user requirements.

 ## TODO

 WebKitGTK, Flatpak and GNOME